Emil Gilels: Career

 Gilels was one of the first Soviet artists, along with David Oistrakh, allowed to travel and give concerts in the West.
 His American debut was in October 1955, with the Philadelphia Orchestra and Eugene Ormandy.
-His British debut was in 1952 at the Royal Albert Hall.
+His British debut was in Coventry in 1951, where he performed alongside Igor Oistrakh, Galina Vischnevskaya, Mark Reizen and the composer Kabalevsky.
+In 1952 he played at the Royal Albert Hall.
 Gilels made his Salzburg Festival debut in 1969 with a piano recital of Weber, Prokofiev and Beethoven at the Mozarteum, followed by a performance of Beethoven's Third Piano Concerto with George Szell and the Vienna Philharmonic Orchestra.

 In 1981, Gilels suffered a heart attack after a recital at the Concertgebouw in Amsterdam and suffered declining health thereafter.
 He died unexpectedly during a medical checkup in Moscow on 14 October 1985, only a few days before his 69th birthday.
-Sviatoslav Richter, who knew Gilels well and was a fellow-student in the class of Heinrich Neuhaus at the Moscow Conservatory, believed that Gilels was killed accidentally when a drug was wrongly injected during a routine checkup, at the Kremlin hospital.
+Sviatoslav Richter, who knew Gilels well and was a fellow student in the class of Heinrich Neuhaus at the Moscow Conservatory, believed that Gilels was killed accidentally when a drug was wrongly injected during a routine checkup, at the Kremlin hospital.
 However, Danish composer and writer Karl Aage Rasmussen, in his biography of Richter, denies this possibility and contends that it was just a false rumour.

 Gilels was married twice.
 He was first married to pianist Rosa Tamarkina in 1940.
 His second wife was Fariset (Lala) Hutsistova, a graduate of Moscow Conservatoire, whom he married in 1947.
 They had a daughter, Elena, a pianist who graduated from Flier’s class at the Moscow Conservatoire, and who performed and recorded with her father.

 Recordings

 Gilels is universally admired for his superb technical control and burnished tone.
 Gilels had a repertoire ranging from baroque to late Romantic and 20th century classical composers.
 His interpretations of the central German-Austrian classics formed the core of his repertoire, in particular Beethoven, Brahms, and Schumann; but he was equally illuminative with Scarlatti and 20th-century composers such as Debussy, Rachmaninoff, and Prokofiev.
 His recordings of Liszt's Hungarian Rhapsody No. 9 and Sonata in B minor have acquired classic status in some circles.

-Gilels recordings for most of his recording history were for the state record company for classical music repertoire, Melodiya.
+Gilels' recordings for most of his recording history were for the state record company for classical music repertoire, Melodiya.
 These recordings, in turn, were licensed in the west under EMI Records, and in the United States under Angel Records (and EMI's budget Seraphim Records).
 In 2013 Warner Classics absorbed EMI Classics, thereby acquiring the bulk of Gilels' recordings.

 Gilels was in the midst of completing a recording cycle of Beethoven's piano sonatas for the German record company Deutsche Grammophon when he died unexpectedly in a hospital in Moscow.
 His recording of the "Hammerklavier" Sonata received a Gramophone Award in 1984.
 Gilels recorded with his daughter, including Mozart's double piano concerto with Karl Böhm and the Vienna Philharmonic and Schubert's Fantasie in F minor for piano duet.
 He also made some chamber-music recordings with the violinist Leonid Kogan and the cellist Mstislav Rostropovich.